gitlabhq/omnibus-gitlab/doc/settings/nginx.md

    Run `sudo gitlab-ctl reconfigure` for the change to take effect.

-1. **Download the right web server configs**
+1. **Download the correct web server configuration**

-   Go to [GitLab recipes repository](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/web-server) and look for the omnibus configs in the webserver directory of your choice.
+   Go to [GitLab recipes repository](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/web-server) and look for the Linux package configuration in the webserver directory of your choice.
 Make sure you pick the right configuration file depending whether you choose to serve GitLab with SSL or not.
 The only thing you need to change is `YOUR_SERVER_FQDN` with your own FQDN and if you use SSL, the location where your SSL keys currently